mboot-github/WhoisDomain/README.md

 Versions `1.x.x` will keep the output compatible with Danny Cork.

-Versions `2.x.x` will add a dependency on whodap and use rdab based whois data before consulting historical whois.
+Versions `2.x.x` will add a dependency on whodap and use rdap based whois data before consulting historical whois.

 ### Releases